 Bitburger Brauerei are a German brewery founded in 1817, which feels like an introduction I’ve written for many different German brewers.
 The 1800s must have been the century of beer explosion in Deutschland – maybe brewing laws had become less strict, or an abundance of ingredients were available, or the populace had more income to spend on beer.
 Maybe I’ve just written too many of these intros…

 Founded in the city of Bitburg (then merely a rural town) by Johann Peter Wallenborn, by 1877 the brewery had a yearly output exceeding 1,000 hectolitres, and was soon available in bottles throughout Germany.
 By the end of the 19th century their output was at 10,000 hectolitres, and nowadays this has rocketed to 3.8 million hectolitres per year.
 Currently number three on the list of Germany’s best selling beers, it’s a favourite throughout the many beer-producing regions of the country.
-Up until now, the only contact I’ve ever had with the Bitburger brand is an old beer glass that my dad ‘acquired’ from a restaurant in the former Yugoslavia, and which was always in the glassware cupboard as I was growing up.
+Up until now, the only contact I’ve ever had with the Bitburger brand is an old beer glass that my dad ‘acquired’ from a restaurant in Majorca, and which was always in the glassware cupboard as I was growing up.
 It may even still be intact, I’ll have to ask my dad next time I see him.
 So here it is, my first Bitburger beer, and it just happens to be alcohol-free!

 Pouring out from the bottle we get a deep golden coloured liquid with good clarity and some visible carbonation.
 We get a small fluffy head, though this is short living.
 On the nose we get some mild malt sweetness, grains, herbal hop aroma and a touch of cracked black pepper.